r-devel/translations/Conventions-for-translations.md

 - If you encounter ambiguous or difficult strings to translate that aren't captured in the language specific glossary and guidelines, refer to the core-translation slack channel to discuss it with other translators
 - Some languages, like spanish, have specific channels to discuss translation.
 Refer to your specific channel to discuss issues related to your language: if you need a slack channel set up for a language, send a direct slack message to @mcnanton

+### What (words) not to translate - okay for nouns, not for verbs?, (separate page of technical tips).
+- keyboard keys
+- function names
+- %s, %d
+- put on wiki
+- Acronyms?

 _To be discussed:_

 - put policies like not work on new translations, don’t retranslate of something new, start with reviews